LaunchCodeEducation/data-analysis/src/chapters/lists/studio.rst

 Bonus Mission: Multi-dimensional Lists
 --------------------------------------

-lists can store other lists!
+Lists can store other lists!

 a.
 The cargo hold in our shuttle contains several smaller storage spaces.
 Use ``split`` to convert the following strings into four cabinet lists.